Get your carrot cake fix with this healthy and delicious Carrot Muffins recipe. These muffins are the perfect spring recipe for breakfast on the go!

 - Preheat oven to 375 degrees F with the oven rack in the middle position.
 Line a muffin tin with paper liners.

-- In a large mixing bowl whisk together the flour, cornstarch, baking powder, baking soda, pumpkin pie spice, and salt.
-In a small bowl or large measuring cup, add the eggs, ⅓ cup of the sugar, canola oil, buttermilk, and vanilla extract.
+- In a small bowl or large measuring cup, add the eggs, ⅓ cup of sugar, canola oil, buttermilk, and vanilla extract.
 Whisk until well combined.